reakaleek/docs-builder/docs/contribute/locally.md

 2. **Run docs-builder from a docs folder**

-   Use the `serve` command from any docs folder to start serving the documentation at http://localhost:3000.
-The path to the `docset.yml` file that you want to build can be specified with `-p`:
+   Use the `serve` command from any docs folder to start serving the documentation at http://localhost:3000:

    ```sh
    docs-builder serve
    ```
+   The path to the `docset.yml` file that you want to build can be specified with `-p`.

 To download and install the binary file manually, refer to [Releases](https://github.com/elastic/docs-builder/releases) on GitHub.